Thilaq/Escalating-Spellcasting/docs/QUICKSTART.md

 On a normal failure (not a critical one) you pick one of three:

 - **Cantrip fallback**: the spell is lost; you deliver one cantrip of 2 actions or fewer instead, and the MF you take is the failure column minus 1.
-One cantrip — not two one-action ones — and the −1 is fixed either way.
+One cantrip, not two one-action ones, and the −1 is fixed either way.
 - **Recover an action**: the spell is lost; you regain one of the actions you spent, and take the full failure column.
 That action cannot be a Cast a Spell for a spell of rank 1 or higher.